scottishgovernment/resources.mygov.scot/README.md

 This should be a list of all of the H2-level headings in a document.
 Copy and paste them from the document content to avoid errors, and be aware that subsequently changing the headers in the document will require that this list also be updated.

+## Style guide screenshots

+Each example in the style guide is a separate HTML page that is typically included via an iFrame in the style guide.
+In print view, however, we want to show a static image of the examples.
+We have a [PhantomJS](http://phantomjs.org/) script that creates these images automatically for each example.
+If you install PhantomJS, you can recreate the images whenever desired with the following command.

+    $ phantomjs generate-example-screenshots.js

+See the `generate-example-screenshots.js` script for configuration.